-Guarantor of Computer Science
+Guarantor of the Scientific council in the field of Computer Science

 "Science is an amazing adventure of endless cognition, the search for mankind and other dimensions that keep a man alert to his own intelligence.
 Science precedes its benefit, try to limit it or neglect it, and we evil with evil.
 Science is freedom, science is a categorical imperative of the sustainability of human society."

 Professor Matas works at the Center for Machine Perception, Technical University in Prague.
 His research focuses on computer vision, recognition, machine learning and sequential decision making.

 He has published over 200 articles in peer-review journals and conferences.
 He has an h-index of 29 according to Thomson-Reuters Web of Sciences and 58 according to Google Scholar.